-As 2023 ends, all sectors of the Aerospace and Defence market are seeing strong demand and growth.
-In the commercial aerospace market this is driven by increasing in air travel, and a drive for more energy efficient aircraft, while in the defence market it is the result of increasing geopolitical tensions and conflicts.
+As publicly available industry reports suggest, all sectors of the Aerospace and Defence market are seeing strong demand and growth.
+In the commercial aerospace market this is driven by increasing air travel, and a drive for more energy efficient aircraft.
+In the defence market it is the result of increasing geopolitical tensions and conflicts.

-Air transport deliveries are estimated at over 1,100 aircraft in 2023, with Airbus having a 55-60% market share.
-Both Boeing and Airbus are planning continued production increases over the next few years, of up to 50%.
+Company reporting indicates that air transport deliveries were over 1,100 aircraft in 2024, with Airbus having a 65-70% market share.
+Both Boeing and Airbus are reporting plans to implement production increases over the next few years.
 Airbus has over 8,000 orders in backlog and Boeing has over 5,000.
 The bulk of the orders at both companies is for single aisle aircraft.
+The Federal Aviation Administration ("FAA") has placed conditions on increases to Boeing's commercial aircraft production rates above certain thresholds, pending resolution of certain quality control concerns at Boeing.
+The Corporation does not expect that the events at Boeing will materially impact FTG's order backlog or longer-term growth prospects.

-Also in 2023, the C919 aircraft entered service in China, representing a new entry into the single aisle aircraft market.
+In 2023, COMAC announced the C919 aircraft entered service in China, representing a new entry into the single aisle aircraft market.
+In 2024 FTG reported a production order of approximately \$17 million CAD for cockpit assemblies for the C919 aircraft.

 As international air travel rebounds, the production rates on twin aisle aircraft are also expected to grow in the coming years.

-Business jet activity has recovered rapidly and is now near pre-pandemic levels.
+Industry reports show business jet activity has recovered rapidly and is now near pre-pandemic levels.
 In Canada, Bombardier has divested programs and repositioned itself as a pure-play business jet manufacturer.
 FTG continues to maintain a solid relationship with Bombardier.

 The helicopter market was less impacted by the pandemic.
-Production rates are being impacted by the overall economic conditions and key industries that are heavy users of helicopters, such as resource extraction and public safety.
+Production rates are impacted by overall economic conditions and the business cycles of key industries that are heavy users of helicopters, such as resource extraction and public safety.
+In recent years, the helicopter market has seen moderate growth.